kyleseven/PixelEssentials/README.md

 # PixelEssentials

-PixelEssentials is a Spigot plugin designed to provide some essential features for SMP servers, inspired by EssentialsX.
+PixelEssentials is a Paper plugin designed to provide some essential features for SMP servers, inspired by EssentialsX.

+This plugin is not compatible with Spigot due to the use of `AsyncChatEvent` and the Adventure API.

 **This plugin is still in development and may not be stable.
 Use at your own risk.**